 Colette is a semiotician, cultural analyst and brand strategist who manages projects, tracks changes in culture, and creates relevant insights that allow clients to stay ahead of the game.
 A keen writer, she holds an MA in Creative Writing from UEA as well as a BA in English Literature.
 Colette has worked on varied projects, including creating new sensory worlds for skincare brands, analysing health and ageing in Asia, and digging into the world of Gen Alpha girls.
 She specializes in verbal semiotics and visual analysis.

-Eve is a cultural analyst with concentrated experience conducting research for brands across various markets.
+Eve is a cultural analyst and project manager with concentrated experience conducting research for brands across various markets.
 She has worked in markets from Brazil and South Korea to the US and France, recently leading research on the changing landscapes of UK mobility and gaming culture.
 Eve’s background in qualitative research and South African film-making have given her a passion for actively exploring cultures in-field, with a particular interest in youth culture, wellbeing and new technologies.

 Gianlluca employs semiotics and cultural analysis to ensure maximum brand relevance and cultural significance across markets.
 A native Brazilian working across Latam and Europe, he holds a PhD and MA in Cultural Studies from the University of Nottingham, and a BA from the Federal University of Santa Maria.
 Prior to joining Canopy, Gianlluca worked in a range of academic, media and cultural industry settings.